SumiSastri/react-basics-to-hooks/README.md

   In the subfolder Videorama is a fully deployed app on Netifly, following a Linked-In course.
 This course has also been used to adapt the Breaking-Bad project and turn it into a PWA.

 #### RESOURCES

+The content of this repo has come from several references this lists some of the key resources I have used.

+Tutorials:
+Plural Sight: React the Big Picture : Cory House

 Documentation:
 React